 - Turn off ignition to exit service mode

-Method 2: Physical Radio Removal
+Method 2: Physical Unit Removal

-- Pull radio unit straight out carefully
+- Pull the unit straight out carefully

 - Look for label or engraving on metal chassis